 Howard is a partner at Weiner Law Group where he is Co-Manager of the Litigation Department.
 He is a past chair of the board of trustees of The Valerie Fund.
 Howard is currently a member of the Operations Committee.
 Howard has served as pro bono legal counsel for many years, and is currently Co-Chair of the Committee for Legal and Business Affairs.

-Tara Favors, Morgan Stanley
+Tara Favors, American Express